 Common Scaffolding Accident Injuries

-Since scaffolding helps workers access heights that are normally too high, scaffolding accidents typically lead to severe injuries or even death.
+Since a scaffolding platform helps workers access heights that are normally too high, scaffolding accidents typically have a serious risk of severe injuries or even death..

 The most common types of scaffolding injuries include: